 Located directly behind the office and restroom facility, overlooking the fishing pond.
 It has power and grills in place.
 Can accommodate up to 70 people.
 ADA accessible from parking lot to the shelter.

 Located near the Wellspring Disc Golf Course.
 Grills are in place, the shelter does not have power.
 Can accommodate up to 40 people.

 The park has two gazebos that may be reserved for weddings or small gatherings.
-The fee for the rental is $20.00 and a $50.00 maintenance deposit is required.
+The fee for the rental is $20.00 for county residents and $30.00 for out of county users.
 If you decide to rent one of the gazebos for a wedding, an application and an additional $50.00 fee will be charged.

 Elmo's Gazebo is located across the creek from the back parking lot (the Wellspring Disc Golf Course entrance).
 The gazebo has power, no grills in place.
 Can accommodate up to 35 people.